43 Small Businesses in Seville You Can Support Right Now

 We get our fruit and veg from José Antonio (who brought my purchases back home for me when I was heavily pregnant and peddles his homegrown citrus fruits for cheap), and fish from Fali, who carefully prepares my boquerones for frying or finds me the best cut of salmon.
 We feel fortunate to have a market just across the plaza from our home and do our best to get our fresh goods from their stalls, many of which have been passed down through families.

-If you are looking for traditional sevillano tapas in Triana, this family-run tapas bar is a local’s favorite, first opened in 1951 by the current owner’s parents.
+If you are looking for traditional sevillano tapas in Triana, Casa Remesal is a family-run tapas bar that’s a local’s favorite, first opened in 1951 by the current owner’s parents.
 We love their delicious stews such as spinach and chickpea or bull’s tail (cola de toro).

 Come here for ice cold draft beer and a free tapa of gamba blanca (white shrimp) from Huelva.
 They also have a menu with other great seafood tapas.